Florence Li Tim-Oi: Tributes

-In 2003, the Episcopal Church fixed 24 January as her feast day in Lesser Feasts and Fasts, based on the eve of the anniversary of her ordination.
+In 2003, the Episcopal Church (United States) fixed 24 January as her feast day in Lesser Feasts and Fasts, based on the eve of the anniversary of her ordination.
 In 2007, the Anglican Communion celebrated the centennial of her birth.
 In 2018, she was made a permanent part of the Episcopal Church's calendar of saints.

-She is also memorialized in the calendar of the Anglican Church of Canada with a feast day on February 26, the anniversary of her death.
+She is also memorialized in the calendar of saints of the Anglican Church of Canada with a feast day on February 26, the anniversary of her death.

 Her archives are held in the Lusi Wong Library at Renison University College, the Anglican college at the University of Waterloo.